sdamaraju/MLEM2/readme.txt

 	-As the message says, if your data set is incomplete, and you want to calculate "lower approximation" for the same, then type in "lower" (case in-sensitive), any other input, or even pressing just "enter" key, will calculate upper approximation for the same.

-If your data set is "complete" and not missing any attributes, algorithm is efficient enough to understand that approximation is not required and ignores any input provided for approximation.
+Please noter that if the data set is "complete", not missing any attributes and is "consistent", then the algorithm is efficient enough to understand that approximation is not required and ignores any input provided for approximation.

 4. Console then prompts for output file path and name, to print the rules, by showing the below message.